airr-community/airr-standards/docs/api/adc_api.rst

 **Fields Query Parameter**

 The ``fields`` parameter specifies which fields are to be included in the API response.
-By default all AIRR Standard required fields (the equivalent of using ``include_required``) as well as all additional fields with non-null values are returned in the API response.
+By default all fields (AIRR and non-AIRR) stored in the data repository are returned.
+However, this can vary between data repositories based upon how the repository decides to store empty or null fields, so the ``include_fields`` parameter should be used to guarantee the existence of data elements in the response.

-**Include Required Query Parameter**
+**Include Fields Query Parameter**

+The ``include_fields`` parameter specifies that the API response should include a well-defined set of AIRR Standard fields.
+These sets
+include:

++ ``miairr``, for only the MiAIRR fields.

++ ``airr-core``, for the AIRR required and identifier fields.
+This is expected to be the most common option as it provides all MiAIRR fields, additional required fields useful for analysis, and all identifier fields for linking objects in the AIRR Data Model.

++ ``airr-schema``, for all AIRR fields in the AIRR Schema.

-The ``include_required`` parameter is a boolean parameter (default false) that specifies whether the API response should include all AIRR Standard required fields.
-This is a mechanism to allow the user of the API to ensure that the API response is an AIRR compliant response.
-Note that if both the ``include_required`` and the ``fields`` parameter are provided, the API response will include all of the AIRR fields and in addition will include any additional fields that are specified in the ``fields`` parameter.
+The ``include_fields`` parameter is a mechanism to ensure that specific AIRR data elements are returned without requiring those fields to be individually provided with the ``fields`` parameter.
+Any data elements that lack a value will be assigned ``null`` in the response.
+Any empty array of objects, for example ``subject.diagnosis``, will be populated with a single object with all of the object's properties given a null value.
+Any empty array of primitive data types, like string or number, will be assigned ``null``.
+Note that if both the ``include_fields`` and the ``fields`` parameter are provided, the API response will include the set of AIRR fields and in addition will include any additional fields that are specified in the ``fields`` parameter.

 **Size and From Query Parameters**